lengfeld/subpatch/website/index.md

 * assemble a monorepo from multiple repositories
 * integrate third party dependencies into your project as source files
-* maintain a local fork (=linear patchstack) of a third party dependency
+* maintain a local fork (with a linear patchstack) of an upstream project

 ## subpatch's concept

-subpatch will be a subprojects management tool based on the following ideas:
+subpatch is a multi-repository management tool based on the following ideas:

-* It's based on the idea of `git add` and `git read-tree`.
+* It's based on `git add`.
 The files of subprojects are added as normal files to the superproject.
-In most cases this will be just a git repository.
+* Subprojects are in most cases just other git repositories.
 * The metadata of a subproject is saved in a git-config styled configuration file.
 * Modifications of the subproject are possible and subpatch helps to maintain a linear patch stack of the modifications.